top of page

 Watch a cat discover a new cardboard box or fling the little plastic thing from the top of the milk carton.
 Watch a dog see their person come home.
 There’s no calculation there, no “is this joy appropriate right now?”
 They don't save their enthusiasm for special occasions.

-My animals have taught me that joy can be found in: a particularly good sunbeam, dinner being five minutes early, the discovery that the forbidden room (in my case a close in the office) is suddenly accessible, a toy mouse that was lost under the couch for three weeks.
+My animals have taught me that joy can be found in a particularly good sunbeam, dinner being five minutes early, the discovery that the forbidden room (in my case, a closet in the office) is suddenly accessible, or a toy mouse that was lost under the couch for three weeks.

 We humans are so good at postponing joy.
 "I'll be happy when I get the promotion, lose the weight, fix the thing, reach the goal."
 Animals remind us that joy isn't a destination.
 It's noticing the good stuff right in front of you and letting yourself feel it fully.